CAE Women in Flight

 Alicia knew she would one day become a pilot.
 From the first time she flew she was instantly hooked!

 But it was her previous career that sparked her interest in aviation!
 While working as an actress on a project that told the story of a female fighter and drone pilot in the US military, she had the privilege to tour a few naval air stations and got to meet some incredible female pilots.
 It was during this research for her part that she learned about the current pilot shortage and then took a discovery flight, a program designed to introduce people to flying.
-Fast-forward to a few years later, and she is teaching people how to fly!
+Fast-forward to a few years later, and she is an airline pilot for American Eagle!

 Alicia is so grateful for CAE Women in Flight and credits the scholarship for giving her her big break and launching her piloting career.